Red Bank Baptist Church – Saluda, South Carolina

 South Carolina | SC Picture Project | Saluda County Photos | Red Bank Baptist Church

-Red Bank Baptist in Saluda is the oldest church in Saluda County and one of the oldest Baptist congregations in South Carolina.
-Founded in February of 1784 – just after the Revolutionary War – memberss initially met outdoors beneath a brush arbor, as was common with early churches.
-Later that year the congregation built a log meeting house for its services on land donated by Robert Newport.
+Red Bank Baptist in Saluda is the oldest church in Saluda County and houses one of the oldest Baptist congregations in South Carolina.
+Founded in February of 1784 – just after the Revolutionary War – members initially met outdoors beneath a brush arbor, as was common with early churches.
+Later that year, the congregation built a log meeting house for its services on land donated by Robert Newport.
 That church was followed by a wooden frame structure in 1856.

 Red Bank Baptist Church Info